R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 more in future tutorials.
 In this simple tutorial we reply immediately so don't need to use this feature, and thus we ignore the ID.

+#### Mail headers

 The second parameter is an `EnclaveMail`.
 This object gives us access to the body bytes that the client sent, but it also exposes some other header fields:

-1. The _authenticated sender public key_.
-This is the public key of the client that sent the mail.
-It's called "authenticated" because the encryption used by Conclave means you can trust that the mail was encrypted by an entity holding the private key matching this public key.
-If your enclave recognises the public key this feature can be used as a form of user authentication.
 1. A _topic_.
 This can be used to distinguish between different streams of mail from the same client.
 It's a string and can be thought of as equivalent to a URL path or port number.
+Topics are scoped per-sender and are not global.
+The client can send multiple streams of related mail by using a different topic for each stream, and it can do this concurrently.
+1. The _sequence number_.
+Starting from zero, this must increment by one for every mail delivered on a topic.
+Conclave will automatically reject messages for which this doesn't hold true, thus ensuring to the client that the stream of related mail is received by the enclave in the order they were sent, and that the host is unable to re-order or drop them.
 1. The _envelope_.
 This is a slot that can hold any arbitrary byte array the sender likes.
 It's a holding zone for app specific data that should be authenticated but unencrypted.
-1. The _sequence number_.
-This must increment by one for every mail delivered on a topic.
-Conclave will automatically reject messages for which this doesn't hold true, within the scope of messages seen whilst the enclave is loaded.

 **These header fields are available to the host and therefore should not contain secrets**.
 It may seem odd to have data that's unencrypted, but it's often useful for the client, host and enclave to collaborate in various ways related